vsranjitroshan/vsranjitroshan.github.io/index.md

 - I tried their service and got the board within a week time.
 I solered the components and tested the circuit.
 - The design was not good and had a lot of assembly issues since I didn't account for various 3D printing parameters.
 I thought not to post this project, but convinced myself that my failures will surely help someone else to design a successful project.

-Tips:  * Account for 3D printing parameters like wall thickness and warping especially for ABS materials.
-Design curves considering the          extruder diameter to get better shape accuracy and think about the axis of printing for better strength.
+**Tips:**<br>  * Account for 3D printing parameters like wall thickness and warping especially for ABS materials.
+Design curves considering the          extruder diameter to get better shape accuracy and think about the axis of printing for better strength.<br>
-       * During any mechanical design, especially cases where movements are default, consider dynamic forces on the body.
+       * During any mechanical design, especially cases where movements are default, consider dynamic forces on the body.<br>
        * Test the actuators with loads prior to designing to get better focus on what is achievable in reality.

 <iframe src="https://drive.google.com/file/d/129rR5ZFK4MuVYPfQjMhfjkrr8us1eEwG/preview" width="640" height="480"></iframe>